godfuzz3r/osmo-nidc/README.md

 - egprs with routing
 - active users monitoring and other useful scripts (see `./helpers`)

+## limesdr configuration

+In `./config/config.yml` set `device-type` to `lime`, set appropriate `tx-path` and `rx-path`.
+BAND2 and LNAW are work on LimeSDR USB and LimeSDR Mini

+## usrp b200/b210 configuration

+In `./config/config.yml` set `device-type` to `uhd`, set appropriate `tx-path` and `rx-path`.
+TX/RX and TX/RX should work, but need testing.

+## usrp b200/b210 clones

+Place the custom firmware in `./config/uhd_images/` and give it an appropriate name, such as usrp_b210_fpga.bin.
+It will be automatically placed in the `/usr/share/uhd/images/` folder inside the osmocom container.

+In `./config/config.yml` set `device-type` to `uhd`, set `tx-path` and `rx-path` accordingly.
+TX/RX and TX/RX are work on libresdr b220 mini.

 ## gprs

 DNS confirugration for default apn is in `./configs/dnsmasq/apn0.conf`